 Finding places to go with your senior loved one becomes more challenging if he or she has limited mobility.
 Most public parks today have ramps, railings, and other devices in place to assist seniors with limited mobility.

 Some seniors are advised by their doctors to stay indoors, making it difficult for them to get out of the house and socialise with others.
 For families living in North Coast, NSW, respite care can be a wonderful solution when their ageing loved ones need companionship and socialisation a few hours a week or just need minor assistance with daily household tasks.
 At Home Care Assistance, we thrive on helping seniors maintain their independence while living in the comfort of home.

 There is something about watching children play at the park that stirs up beautiful memories for seniors.
 This is especially true if your loved one has lived in the same neighbourhood for many years and can recall what the playground looked like a long time ago.
 Take your loved one to the park, and ask him or her to tell you a few favourite memories from childhood.
 You might be surprised at how far back your loved one can recall his or her memories when stimulated by the natural park environment.

 Spending time outdoors is one of the many ways to boost cognitive health in seniors with dementia.
 The activity helps seniors recall memories, meet new people, and delay the onset of memory loss.
 For trusted and reliable dementia care, North Coast families can turn to Home Care Assistance.
 We are experts in caring for seniors with memory-related conditions, our caregivers are available 24/7, and all of our dementia care programs are backed with a 100% satisfaction guarantee.
-To learn more about our dementia care plans for ageing adults, give us a call at 1300 LIVE-IN or (02) 6646 3527 today.
+To learn more about our dementia care plans for ageing adults, give us a call at (02) 6646 3527 today.